mike-chowla/dfp-prebid-setup/README.md

 [![Build Status](https://travis-ci.org/kmjennison/dfp-prebid-setup.svg?branch=master)](https://travis-ci.org/kmjennison/dfp-prebid-setup)

-# Setup Tool for Prebid and GAM (previously DFP)
+# Setup Tool for Prebid, Openwrap and GAM (previously DFP)
-An automated line item generator for [Prebid.js](http://prebid.org/) and Google Ad Manager (previously DFP)
+An automated line item generator for [Prebid.js](http://prebid.org/), Openwrap and Google Ad Manager (previously DFP)

 ## Overview
-When setting up Prebid, your ad ops team often has to create [hundreds of line items](http://prebid.org/adops.html) in Google Ad Manager (GAM).
+When setting up Prebid/Openwrap, your ad ops team often has to create [hundreds of line items](http://prebid.org/adops.html) in Google Ad Manager (GAM).

 This tool automates setup for new header bidding partners.
-You define the advertiser, placements or ad units, and Prebid settings; then, it creates an order with one line item per price level, attaches creatives, sets placement and/or ad units, and Prebid key-value targeting.
+You define the advertiser, placements or ad units, and Prebid/Openwrap settings; then, it creates an order with one line item per price level, attaches creatives, sets placement and/or ad units, and Prebid/Openwrap key-value targeting.

 While this tool covers typical use cases, it might not fit your needs.
 Check out the [limitations](#limitations) before you dive in.